 Investigators seized documents, computers and mobile phones during raids in April at St James’ Park, the club’s training ground Darsley Park and the home of the club’s managing director.

-Sundeep Soor, Head of Fraud at Cartwright King Solicitors, has acted for various businesses and individuals in challenging the legality of search warrants and arrests.
+Sundeep Soor, Head of corporate and financial crime at Cartwright King Solicitors, has acted for various businesses and individuals in challenging the legality of search warrants and arrests.